 - Statement of Purpose.
 When composing your 400-500 word essay, please address the following: (1) Why you selected the University of Florida and the OEM Program of the Department of Industrial and Systems Engineering.
 (2) Which personal qualities best support your success in the OEM Program and your subsequent career.
 (3) Describe a position that would be ideal for you after you complete the OEM Program.

 - Current Photo.
 Please upload a current color passport-style photo that has a square aspect ratio with minimum dimensions of 600 x 600 pixels, and is saved in JPEG format.
-This can also be emailed to email@example.com.
-Once admitted, this photo will be used to create an official student ID card, and will be included in a class picture book that is distributed to all incoming OEM students and faculty.
+This can also be emailed to firstname.lastname@example.org (either when applying or after admission).
+If you are admitted, your photo will be included in a class picture book that is distributed to all incoming OEM students and faculty.

 - On page 9, please input at least two references, preferably work-based.
-We prefer that you use the online tool to submit your recommendations, but will accept an email to firstname.lastname@example.org, directly from the reference’s business email account.
+We prefer that you use the online tool to submit your recommendations, but if that cannot be done, we will accept an email to email@example.com, directly from the reference’s business email account.

 - On page 10, please complete the residency affidavit.
 Note that residency will not impact the amount of program fees that you will pay as an OEM student, but as a state university, we are required to maintain residency classification records for all students.

-Please request that your transcript be sent to the following address:
+Please request that your transcripts be sent to the UF Office of Admissions.

-If your school offers the option of sending electronic transcripts, please note that the University of Florida only accepts electronic transcripts managed by the services e-SCRIP-SAFE, Parchment, National Student Clearinghouse, Credential Solutions, and Transcripts Plus.
-If sending electronic transcripts via one of these five carriers, please note that the transcripts must be emailed directly from one of these five carriers to email@example.com.
+- Electronic Transcripts.
+If your school offers the option of sending electronic transcripts, please note that UF only accepts electronic transcripts managed by the services e-SCRIP-SAFE, Parchment, National Student Clearinghouse, Credential Solutions, and Transcripts Plus.
+If sending electronic transcripts via one of these five carriers, please note that the transcripts must be emailed directly from one of these five carriers to firstname.lastname@example.org.
 Electronic transcripts sent from other carriers will not be treated as official transcripts.
 Similarly, if electronic transcripts from one of the above carriers are emailed directly to the OEM Program office, then they will not be considered official.
-They will only be accepted as official if emailed from the carrier directly to firstname.lastname@example.org.
+They will only be accepted as official if emailed from the carrier directly to email@example.com.
 Thank you for your cooperation with this university policy.

-3. Submit Official GRE Score Report – The University of Florida requires the Graduate Record Examination (GRE) General Test for admission to graduate programs in engineering.
+3. GRE: The University of Florida requires the Graduate Record Examination (GRE) General Test for admission to graduate programs in engineering.
 GMAT or other similar tests cannot substitute for the GRE.
 More information about this computer-based test is available online (www.gre.org) or by calling 1-800-GRE CALL (1-800-473-2255).
 Please see the Admissions Requirements page for minimum score requirement information.
 When reporting your official scores to us, please use institution code 5812 and department code 1301 (Industrial Engineering).
 The GRE is only one of several factors that are used to determine admission to ISE graduate programs, and is rarely the primary determining factor.
 If you have taken the GRE in the past five years, the Education Testing Service can provide us with the official scores upon your request.
-If you took the GRE more than five years ago and had your scores reported to UF at that time, please contact the OEM office to confirm that your scores are on file.
+If you took the GRE more than five years ago and had your scores reported to UF at that time, please contact the OEM office to confirm if your scores are on file.
 Applicants who have already earned an approved advanced degree (e.g., a master’s or doctoral degree in a technical discipline) may not be required to submit GRE scores.
 Typically, applicants will not need to retake the GRE if they have a master’s degree from a regionally accredited program that requires the GRE or GMAT for admission.
-It is strongly preferred to submit your GRE scores at the time of your application, but if for extenuating circumstances you cannot do so, please inform us of your expected timeline for taking the test (please see Admissions Deadlines for applicable cutoff dates).
+It is acceptable to submit your application without yet having taken the GRE, but if you do so, please inform us of your expected timeline for taking the test.
 We will not be able to process an admission without official GRE scores (or a waiver based on an existing advanced degree, as described above).

 4. Notify the OEM office that you have applied – It is important that you notify us that you have submitted your application.
 Please send an email that includes your full name and a phone number at which you can be reached in case questions/problems arise with your submission.
-If you have any pending items (such as GRE scores or recommendations), please explain the status of those outstanding items (e.g., supply us with your intended test date) in the body of the email, so we will know what to expect.
-Please send the email to: email@example.com.
+If you have any pending items (such as recommendations), please explain the status of those outstanding items in the body of the email, so we will know what to expect.
+Please send the email to: firstname.lastname@example.org.

 The following application items may also be required for international students: